 2. The laptops for the presentations use PowerPoint 2016 and VLC Media Player.
 If the presentation of a delegation requires any other software

 The objectives of this year are planned to be achieved during the 5-days Symposium through various activities and workshops, aiming to offer to the participants a meaningful and fun learning experience.

 • To create the feeling of trust

 Dancing has the power to unite people.
-In this workshop students will have the opportunity to learn how to dance “Kariotikos”, a lively and energetic traditional dance.
-It is still performed on the island of origin, Ikaria, which is a Greek island in the North-eastern Aegean Sea.
+In this workshop students will have the opportunity to dance together by learning a traditional Greek dance.

-• To give students the opportunity to present tangible and intangible aspects of the World Cultural Heritage
+• To give students the opportunity to present element(s) of their country’s Living Heritage

-• To help students understand different cultures and acknowledge the importance of World Cultural Heritage
+• To help students understand different cultures and acknowledge the importance of the World Cultural Heritage

-Each delegation will deliver a 15 minutes (maximum) presentation (PowerPoint or video) on the cultural heritage (tangible or intangible) of a country other than their own.
+Each delegation will deliver a 15 minute (maximum) presentation (PowerPoint or video) on the intangible cultural heritage of their country.

 Presenters: The participating delegations

 • To introduce to the participants a typical example of I.C.H. that involves 7 countries: Cyprus, Croatia, Greece, Italy, Morocco, Portugal and Spain.